 Yes, it’s one of these things that sounds too good to be true… but I know it works, because I’ve been receiving regular payments for the last several months thanks to this side hustle.

-This is when you recommend products that you use or love, and you get paid a commission when anyone buys through your link.
+This is when you recommend products that you use or love, and you get paid a commission when anyone buys through your special tracking link.

 Lots of people use Pinterest for shopping and finding great new products.
 You can pin your favourite products with affiliate links to help others, and earn money.